All you wanted to know about the person behind AAB … but never dared to ask (well, almost real. Almost?)

 ( Disclaimer: All characters in this conversation are fictitious.
 If you find any resemblance to any person living or dead, running some bloggish-news site -portal or in education, it could well be just a coincidence. )

 P.S.
-Don’t read too much in between lines.
+Don’t read too much between the lines.
 The spacing is meant for ease of reading